-The fact that royalty free patents are less likely to be litigated may not be surprising: there is little incentive to sue if a patent can be freely infringed (though defensive suspension provisions and applications of the patented technology outside of the scope of the standard may explain why these patents are still litigated in some cases).36 However, the larger citation increase for royalty free declared essential patents suggests a greater willingness to "build on" royalty free technology (as long as one is prepared to accept that relatively common interpretation of patent citations).
+The fact that royalty free patents are less likely to be litigated may not be surprising: there is little incentive to sue if a patent can be freely infringed (though defensive suspension provisions and applications of the patented technology outside of the scope of the standard may explain why these patents are still litigated in some cases).
+However, the larger citation increase for royalty free dSEPs suggests a greater willingness to "build on" royalty free technology (as long as one is prepared to accept that relatively common interpretation of patent citations).
+These results also suggest that FRAND offers some additional degree of certainty relative to patents where no licensing commitment was provided.